stickies-v/bitcoin-devwiki/Developer-Notes-for-Qt-Code.md

 ```

-Do not compare `QT_VERSION` directly to Qt version of the form `0xMMNNPP` (MM = major, NN = minor, PP = patch) as such an approach is less readable and more error prone.
+Do not compare versions of `QT_VERSION` using the form `0xMMNNPP` (MM = major, NN = minor, PP = patch), as this approach is less readable and more error-prone.

-Every time the minimum required Qt version is bumped, `grep` all of the `QT_VERSION` instances and adjust/remove them accordingly.
+Every time the minimum required Qt version is bumped, `grep` or `git grep` all of the `QT_VERSION` instances and adjust/remove them accordingly.

 ## `QObject` Subclassing Style